-A Chicago burial officiant’s part will be to preside over the funeral or memorial service.
+A Chicago burial officiant’s part will be to meet with key family members of the deceased loved one and preside over the funeral or memorial service.

-If you are going to have the funeral or memorial service at a place of worship that is spiritual, the religious leaders there will probably lead the service.
+If you are going to have the funeral or memorial service at a place of worship, the religious leaders there will probably lead the service.
 Otherwise, anyone can direct a funeral or memorial service.

-The funeral conductor is traditionally in charge of:
+The Pastor / Officiant is traditionally in charge of:

 - Officially eulogizing the person who died